fgomezotero/postgres-backup-cronjob/README.md

 * postgres-backup-template.yaml
 * postgres-backup-template-with-secret.yaml (this example provides three keys in the secret: database-user, database-password, database-name)
-* postgres-backup-template-with-icinga.yaml
-* postgres-backup-template-with-icinga-and-secret.yaml (this example provides three keys in the secret: database-user, database-password, database-name)

-As the names are stating two templates also provide an implementation with a monitoring support from icinga.
-More about the monitoring can be found int the section [Monitoring](#Monitoring)

 ## How to deploy the postgres DB backup pod